Aidan-McNay/fast-robots-docs/docs/lab1.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The ``ECHO`` command receives a string from Python, and returns a modified string.
-Since this was the first command, for ease of debugging and visibility, the modified string is also printed serially.
+For ease of debugging and visibility, the modified string is also printed serially.

 .. code-block:: c++